jiayihoffman/jiayihoffman.github.io/_posts/2025-05-26-SecurityRobot-Mapping.md

 #### Transform chain
 What is Transform in ROS?

-* **Transform(TF)**, represents the position and orientation of a coordinate frame relative to another.
-It's a fundamental concept in ROS to describe how objects and coordinate systems are located in 3D space, enabling systems to understand the relative positions of various components and their interactions.
+* **Transform(TF)** represents the position and orientation of a coordinate frame relative to another.
+It's a fundamental concept in ROS that describes how objects and coordinate systems are positioned in 3D space, enabling systems to understand the relative positions of various components and their interactions.

 A typical Transform chain for mobile robots looks like this: